top of page

 Graduate Research Assistant

 Nicole is an Environmental Biology/Microbiology major, minoring in Spanish.
 She is passionate about understanding the influence of anthropogenic pollutants and climate change on earth’s oceans and other bodies of water.
-She is currently working on a combined Bachelors/master's project involving microbial communities within Saginaw Bay surface water in relation to septic-sourced microplastics.
-Her previous project as a Professorial Assistant in Schrenk Labs studied the impact of hydrogen gas produced from the radiolysis of water and serpentinization on the microbial abundance and community structure within the subsurface biosphere.
+She is currently working on a project involving changes in surface water microbial communities within the Saginaw Bay Watershed in relation to various aspects of land usage and hydrology.
+Her previous project as an undergraduate in Schrenk Labs studied the impact of geological hydrogen on microbial abundance and community structure within the subsurface biosphere.

 k.png